CalHenry/job-scraper-llm-comparison/README.md

 - needs problem solving skills and good logic
 - need to analyze and understand the challenges of the content to treat all the possible cases
 - complex code that is harder to maintain and to understand.
 The accumulation of unique cases or conditions to take into account can worsen this.
+- static and breaks if the input changes from the expected format
+- needs to take care of every unique cases, can be cumbersome

 Polars expressions are meant to work with DataFrames.